Updated: November 7, 2025

 3. 3

-Always compare at least three insurers since pricing varies.
+Always compare at least three insurers since business insurance cost varies.

 4. 4

-Focus on exclusions and coverage limits rather than just premium costs.
-Some policies include legal defense expenses above your coverage limit, while others don't include this.
+Don’t just focus on cheap business insurance rates.
+Take time to review the exclusions and coverage limits.
+Some policies include legal defense costs beyond your coverage limit, while others don't.

 5. 5